It Pays to Take Care of Your Transmission at AutoChoice Service Center Inc.

 Know Your Towing Limits in Bloomington

-Posted April 8, 2018 5:51 AMSome Bloomington drivers figure that anything they can attach to their trailer hitch can be towed by their vehicle.
+Posted April 8, 2018 5:51 PMSome Bloomington drivers figure that anything they can attach to their trailer hitch can be towed by their vehicle.
 Nope.
 If you're going to do any towing around Bloomington, you should be aware of safety issues, Indiana towing laws and potential liability.

 Understanding tow ratings is important for safe towing.
 A tow rating is the weight limit that your vehicle can safely tow.
 They calculate the tow rating for every vehicle, but different options on the vehicle can affect that rating.
 Bloomington drivers need to read the towing section in their owner's manual to get the specific tow rating for the vehicle they own.